-The Provider agrees to be responsible for the proper care and custody of all grant property and agrees not to sell, transfer, encumber, or otherwise dispose of property acquired with grant funds without the written permission of the OAG.
-If the Provider is no longer a recipient, all property acquired by grant funds shall be subject to the provisions of the U.S. Department of Justice, Office of Justice Programs, Office of the Comptroller Financial Guide.
+The Provider agrees to be responsible for the proper care and custody of all property purchased with grant funds and agrees not to sell, transfer, encumber, or otherwise dispose of property acquired with grant funds without the written permission of the OAG.
+If the Provider is no longer a recipient, all property acquired by grant funds shall be subject to the provisions of the

+U.S. Department of Justice, Office of Justice Programs, Office of the Comptroller Financial Guide.